 The Online Learning Consortium (OLC) is reaching out to our global community of thought leaders, faculty, innovators, and practitioners to bring you insights from the field of online, blended, and digital learning.
-This week, Yingjie Liu, OLC Institute faculty for Creating Augmented & Virtual Reality Course Content workshop, joins us to answer our questions about Augment and Virtual Reality in the context of online education, as well as variety of other topics.
+This week, Yingjie Liu, OLC Institute faculty for Strategies to Implement Augmented & Virtual Reality in Education workshop, joins us to answer our questions about Augment and Virtual Reality in the context of online education, as well as variety of other topics.

 OLC: How did you become engaged in virtual, augmented and mixed reality?
 How do you see this field evolving?